HappyGnome/DCS_Webhooker/Readme.md

 # INTRODUCTION

-The aim of DCS_DiscordLink is to allow DCS (servers) to post messages to Discord from the mission environment.
+The aim of DCS_Webhooker is to allow DCS (servers) to post messages to Discord from the mission environment.
 This project is in the prototyping stage.
 Final capabilities TBC.

 # INSTALLATION